 Respect for Human Rights

 “Protect, Respect, Redress.”
 In our daily work we actively support the UN’s Declaration of Human Rights, and we regard respect for human rights as a fundamental part of everything we do.
-For this reason, on 5 February 2013 Enel implemented the approach outlined in the “United Nations Guiding Principles on Business and Human Rights” by approving a Human Rights Policy.
+For this reason, on 5 February 2013 Enel implemented the approach outlined in the “United Nations Guiding Principles on Business and Human Rights” by approving a Human Rights Policy, which was updated in 2021.
 This commitment strengthens and deepens the values of our corporate philosophy, which are based on our Ethical Code, Zero Tolerance for Corruption Plan and Model 231.

-The eight principles of the Enel Policy, which people and companies working with Enel must observe in all their activities, develop along two over-arching themes: work practices and relations with the community and society.
+The twelve principles of the Enel Policy, which people and companies working with Enel must observe in all their activities, develop along two over-arching themes: work practices and relations with the community and society, with a focus on environmental degradation and climate change.
 As a result, in all the countries where our Group operates we have developed corporate due diligence processes like the Human Rights Compliance Assessment (HRCA), and we have integrated social, environmental and governance factors into Enel’s risk management, as well as a methodology for evaluating the social impact of industrial projects.